 Boston-Edison Archives: The Historic Boston-Edison Association maintains an archive of items associated with the neighborhood.
 The archives include a few images of some homes.
 There are only a few, but please contact us and ask if yours is among them.

-Boston-Edison Subdivision Plat Maps: The state of Michigan has digital copies of plat maps online.
-All of Boston-Edison is located in one of three subdivisions:
+Boston-Edison Subdivision Plat Maps: The state of Michigan has digital copies of original plat maps online, showing the locations and sizes of all lots in the neighborhood.
+All of Boston-Edison is located in one of following subdivisions (verify with the City of Detroit Parcel Viewer):